-Slovenia really is blessed with some amazing weather in every season.
+Slovenia really is blessed with some in every season.
 From snowfall in winter to heatwaves in summer, and gorgeous temperatures in-between, this country is a great place to visit all year round.

 We visited in March and had sun, rain and snow in the space of three days.
 But one thing I would say is that it was bitterly cold!